Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 which shows that :code:`WSLS` will choose the strategy that was a best response in the previous round.

-RANDOM
+Random
 ^^^^^^

-RANDOM is a strategy that presumably cooperates or defects randomly with equal probability.
-This is also a memory-one strategy:
+Random is a strategy that was defined in `Axelrod's first tournament`_, note that this is also a memory-one strategy:

 - :math:`P(C\,|\,CC) = 0.5`
 - :math:`P(C\,|\,CD) = 0.5`